 On January 15, 1926, 381 Beacon was purchased from Marion Otis by Johnson O’Connor.
 He previously had lived in an apartment at 497 Beacon.

 Johnson O’Connor pioneered the use of aptitude testing.
 In 1939, he founded the Human Engineering Laboratory, located at 347 Beacon and eventually with offices nation-wide.

 He was a widower.
 He remarried in 1931 to Eleanor Manning, an architect and a leader in public housing and urban planning.
 After their marriage, they lived at 381 Beacon.

 On February 20, 1963, Johnson O’Connor transferred 381 Beacon into his and his wife’s names.

 The O’Connors continued to live at 381 Beacon until their deaths, both in July of 1973.
 381 Beacon was inherited by Johnson O’Connor’s company, the Human Engineering Laboratory.

-The property changed hands.
-It remained assessed a single-family dwelling in 2017.
+The property subsequently changed hands.
+It continued to be assessed a single-family dwelling in 2020.